 If applicant holds only a Bachelor’s degree:

-If the cumulative GPA and the last 60 GPA are both low, then all undergraduate transcripts will be used to calculate both a total cumulative and a last 60 unit GPA.
+If the degree cumulative GPA with 60 or more semester units is below 3.0, all undergraduate transcripts will be used to calculate both a total cumulative and a last 60 semester unit GPA.
 If either GPA calculation is above 3.0, then GPA is acceptable.

 If both calculated GPA’s (cumulative and last 60) are below 3.0, then a justification memo is required.